andreslilloortiz/pookie/examples/NO_Cross_Compile_Example/NO_Cross_Compile_Example.md

 # Example of Compiling a Python Package in C Without Cross-Compilation

-# Compile sum.c using gcc

-# Compile sum.c using setuptools

 ## 1. **Creating a Virtual Environment**
 This step is optional but recommended to avoid conflicts with other packages installed on the system.